michaeleh/PrimitiveShapesImage/Readme.md

 # Primitive Shapes Image

-In this project i am going to attempt to recreate an image using a primitive abstract shape. concretely using ellipses (up to 200).
+In this project i am going to attempt to recreate an image using a primitive abstract shape.<br/>
+concretely using ellipses (up to 200).

 In each iteration we are going to find the best ellipse which minimize the RMSE with the original value using Partical Swarm Optimization Algorithm.